Cyclone Batsirai slams Madagascar at major hurricane strength, killing 20

 “Mananjary is completely destroyed, no matter where you go everything is destroyed,” a resident named Faby told the AFP news agency.

-In the town of Nosy Varika, about 45 miles north of Mananjury and home to 20,000 people, up to 95 percent of homes and businesses were reportedly destroyed.
+In the town of Nosy-Varika, about 45 miles north of Mananjary and home to 20,000 people, up to 95 percent of homes and businesses were reportedly destroyed.

 Two hundred schools were among the thousands of structures impacted in Madagascar, Reuters wrote.